cityofasheville/telestaff_ftp/README.md

 - Yet another xml format *eyeroll*

 ## Timing
-Biweekly jobs are triggered weekly and use the payrollweek function becausqe cron can't do that.
+Biweekly jobs are triggered weekly and use the payrollweek function because cron can't do that.

 We send Person1 and then Person2 nightly.
 Lambda: telestaff_import_person (4AM-EST)
 We pull Payroll Sun night payroll week.
 Coa-gis-fme2: c:\telestaff_ftp